 Video of an actual overdose and someone responding with Narcan (spoiler: they save his life!).
 Good to watch to see how easy it is to use Narcan.
 Have it on hand.
 Overdose deaths are preventable!

-Use the right amount of citric acid to dissolve your heroin (avoid vein damage!).
+Use the right amount of citric acid to dissolve your heroin to avoid vein damage.
 Video here.

 Identification, Treatment and Prevention of Abscesses.
-Long but definitely worth a read (or check out the summary!).
+Long but definitely worth a read (there is a summary as well).
 Real talk written by drug users for drug users.